Saurabhsds13/QuickBasket-Ecommerce-System/README.md

 ## ⚠️ Disclaimer
-This prototype project is for educational and demonstration purposes only and is not affiliated with or endorsed by DMart or Avenue Supermarts Ltd.
+This prototype project is for educational and demonstration purposes only and is not affiliated with or endorsed by Ecommerce or Avenue Supermarts Ltd.